 Merging the old with the new, Hurghada has something to offer those interested in the history of the resort with excursions to Roman sites or the monasteries of St.Paul and St.Anthony.

-Friday, Saturday, Monday or Wednesday departures from Heathrow, Gatwick, Manchester, Birmingham or Glasgow.
+Friday, Saturday or Monday departures from Heathrow, Gatwick, Manchester or Birmingham.

 (Operates all year round)